 The String Menus are used to change the setup of all melody, drone and trompette strings of the MidiGurdy.
-You can access the String Menus by pressing one of the first three buttons D1 D2 D3 under the display, labelled "Drone", "Melody" and "Tromp" (for Trompette).
+You can access the String Menus by pressing the first three buttons under the display, D1 for "Drone", D2 for "Melody" and D3 for "Tromp" (Trompette).